uhppoted/node-red-contrib-uhppoted/README.md

 _The legacy implementation will be supported until at least the next major release but any future enhancements will expect the _controller_ object and you are encouraged to update your flows accordingly._

-In most cases, this is simply a matter of updating the input message payload to a _uhppoted_ node from something like:
+In most cases, this is simply a matter of updating the input message payload to a _uhppoted_ node from e.g.:
 ```
 {
     "deviceId": 405419896,